A long weekend in Paris!

 So to end our first full day in Paris, Karen and I went to visit the Eiffel Tower.
 It was really cool to see it at night all lit up.
 Above is a really quick video I took of the Eiffel Tower twinkling at night.

 Here we are at the Basilica of the Sacré Cœur in Montmartre.
 This is the artist section of Paris.
 Dali, Monet, Picasso, etc. all once lived and worked here.
 There are still scores of artists in the area.
 There's a square behind the Basilicia where artists are selling paintings, soliciting portraits, etc. The place is still hopping with artsy stuff!
+At the Musée d'Orsay we got to see one of the largest collections of impressionist art in the world.
+This is a picture looking out to the northern hill of Montmartre.

 This is the official Opera house of Paris.
 We thought the lit-up facade was stunning against the night sky.
 There are so many really beautiful buildings in Paris.
 We literally took hundreds of pictures!